Schema authoring guide

 Most of the time, you’ll use existing data types, either from DmnoBaseTypes

-These types are also used to generate TypeScript types for your config and give you type safety when using your config in your application code.
+These types are also used to generate TypeScript types for your config and give you type safety with docs when using your config in your application code.

 is rich, and best illustrated via some examples: